neverstoplearnin/WesBos30DayJSChallenge/README.md

 What I learned:
 kbd tags are used to represent keyboard input. data- can be used before a name to create a data attribute.
+In 'removeTransition' function, created conditional if statement to remove 'playing' class if there is no 'transform' property name.
+'playSound' function plays sound based on key pressed and adds the 'playing' class to transform css properties. transitionEnd triggers the 'removeTransition' function. keyDown event triggers 'playSound' function.